 APPLICATION AND SUBMISSION PROCESS:

-To submit your proposal, use the ETF Proposal Submission Form.
+To submit your proposal, use the Instructional Resources for Excellence Proposal Submission Form.

 Faculty or staff supporting the instruction of students in the College of Education or Department of Psychology are eligible to submit a request.